 The Everglades is a beautiful but delicate ecosystem.
 It has seen many changes over the years with the development of the agricultural and coastal industries.
 Those developments have led to a decrease in water quality, bringing in many pollutants that have negatively impacted its ecosystem.
 Both plant life and animal life are now seeing the consequences brought in by human interference.
 Fort Lauderdale Airboat Rides offer the best way for you to discover this beautiful natural reserve.
+We allow you to discover the Everglades while making as little impact on the environment as possible.
 In this article, we want to raise your awareness of the biggest threats to our favorite part of Florida.

 Water quantity is also essential for Fort Lauderdale Airboat Rides

-While we built those structures to avoid flooding of human-built areas, they have reduced the amounts of freshwater essential to Everglade’s delicate ecosystem’s well-being.
+While we built those structures to avoid flooding of human-built areas, they have reduced the amounts of fresh water essential to Everglade’s delicate ecosystem’s well-being.
 Plants and animals that usually thrived on such freshwater have seen a decline, only due to the absence of said water.
 Fortunately, projects like the Comprehensive Everglades Restoration Plan (CERP) are slowly restoring the water flow to fix the Everglades.
+Full restoration of how the Everglades once were is impossible, but efforts to maintain and possibly revert some of the damages are feasible.
+It takes a lot of forward planning, resources, and hard work, but good is being done to right our wrongs.

 Invasive and exotic species

 Conservation efforts exist to remove non-native species and re-introduce native ones.
+The restriction imposed on certain areas allow those animals to repopulate again.
+The great news is that those efforts are bearing fruit.
+For example, the Florida panther population is slowly increasing again, after once being on the verge of extinction.
 You can still witness incredible native animals such as the American crocodile, the American alligator, and maybe even the Florida Panther.
 Fort Lauderdale Airboat Rides are the perfect way to experience those majestic creatures, showing the Everglades is still an area of incredible discoveries.

 The Everglades’ well-being is vital to us, and our captains will teach you more about Florida’s most fascinating ecosystem.
 To discover more about the Everglades, why not book your airboat tour today?
 You can witness this natural reserve’s beauty firsthand and understand why conserving and the Everglades is so important.